+In simple terms, energy management systems aim at controlling and reducing energy usage.
+Energy management system refers to a framework comprising computer-based tools that are used by electric grid operators.
 These computer-aided tools enable operators to optimize, control, and monitor the workings of transmission or generation systems.
 Energy management at organizational levels helps in reducing costs, minimizing carbon emissions, and balancing price fluctuations.
-This is a key factor that is gradually escalating the popularity of EMSs.
+This is a key factor that has enhanced the popularity of the energy management systems market.

 What is SCADA?

-Supervisory Control and Data Acquisition, commonly known as SCADA is a software application program that procures real-time information from remote locations for controlling operational conditions & equipment.
+Supervisory Control and Data Acquisition, commonly known as SCADA, is a software application program that procures real-time information from remote locations for controlling operational conditions & equipment.
 SCADA systems encompass hardware and software elements that gather, process, and record data.
 SCADA/EMS is used in telecommunications, gas & oil refining, waste & water management, and also in transportation.

 The application of SCADA in electric power grids leads to better operational security, optimum energy consumption, reduced transmission loss, and enhanced service reliability.
 This application ensures the uninterrupted power flow against varying current.
-Organizations employing SCADA/EMS can effectively control devices; such as motors, pumps, and valves via human-machine interface (HMI) software.
+Organizations employing SCADA/EMS can effectively control devices, such as motors, pumps, and valves via human-machine interface (HMI) software.

-Your personal and confidential information is safe and secure.
+Your transaction & personal information is safe and secure.